 - Bicycle hydration (water and other beverages)

 Mountain Biking Safety

 Unlike taking a casual spin through your neighborhood, rides on a mountain bike tend to be significantly longer.
-It is essential that you are prepared for emergencies.
+You must be prepared for emergencies.
 Making sure you have a cell phone with a charged battery is a good place to start.
 Here are more helpful bicycle safety tips.

 Mountain Biking Nutrition

 Since these rides are longer, and you are exerting a lot of energy, it is crucial that you pack enough to drink and eat on your journey.
-In fact, pack more than what you need, in case your ride is extended.
+Pack more than what you need, in case your ride is extended.
 Do not make the mistake of relying solely on the energy bursts supplied by sports drinks.
 You need solid food for sustained energy.

-When your body is deprived of food it needs, "bonking" is generally resulted.
+When your body is deprived of the food it needs, "bonking" is generally the result.
 Side effects can include nausea, extreme mood swings, shaky muscles, and fatigue.
 Read these articles about cycling and health to learn more.

 Where to Buy Mountain Bikes?

 If you are interested in buying mountain bikes, you can always buy them at your local bicycle store, however, there is another alternative: you can buy mountain bikes at one of these trusted online stores:

 Mountain Bikes on eBay